Whitesnake: Slip of the Tongue (1989–1990)

+Slip of the Tongue was released on 7 November 1989 in the US, followed by a worldwide release on 13 November.
+It reached number ten on the UK Albums Chart as well as the Billboard 200.
+The record also charted in twelve additional countries.
+Slip of the Tongue was certified platinum in the US and had sold approximately four million copies worldwide by August 1990.
+As the previous record sold more than twice that in the US alone, Slip of the Tongue was considered a commercial disappointment.

+Malcolm Dome, writing for Raw, described Slip of the Tongue as "an album full of generally good songs that rarely sinks below the level of adequacy, but only occasionally explodes".
 The combination of Whitesnake and Steve Vai was also met with some criticism, with Thom Jurek, in a retrospective review for AllMusic, describing the pairing as "questionable".
-Coverdale himself would later admit to having mixed feelings about the record, though he's since learned to enjoy and accept it as a part of Whitesnake's catalogue.
-Slip of the Tongue sold approximately four million copies worldwide.
-As the previous record sold more than twice that in the US alone, Slip of the Tongue was considered a commercial disappointment.
+Coverdale himself would later admit to having mixed feelings about the record, though he has since learned to enjoy and accept it as a part of Whitesnake's catalogue.

-In February 1990, Whitesnake embarked on the Liquor & Poker World Tour, during which the band headlined the Monsters of Rock festival at Castle Donington for a second time.
+In February 1990, Whitesnake embarked on the Liquor & Poker World Tour, during which the band headlined the Monsters of Rock festival at Castle Donington for a second time (the show was later released as a live album).
 The final tour date was on 26 September 1990 at the Budokan in Tokyo.
 After the show, Coverdale informed the rest of the band that he would be taking an extended break, effectively disbanding Whitesnake.
 He encouraged the band members to accept any outside offers for work.
-Coverdale's decision to put Whitsnake on hold was largely due to exhaustion.
-Despite the success Whitesnake had achieved, he described feeling unfulfilled and in need of time to "take stock and review" to see if he still wanted to continue.
-At the same time, Coverdale was in the middle of divorce proceedings with Tawny Kitaen.
+Coverdale's decision to put Whitesnake on hold was largely due to exhaustion.
+Despite the success the band had achieved, he felt unfulfilled.
+He had also become disillusioned with the band's glam image.
+Coupled with his ongoing divorce from Tawny Kitaen, Coverdale wanted to "take stock and review" to see if he still wanted to continue in the music business.

 After Whitesnake disbanded, Steve Vai continued his solo career, having already released his second solo album while on tour with Whitesnake.
 Vandenberg, Sarzo and Aldridge would go to form the band Manic Eden, who released one album in 1994.
 Coverdale resurfaced in 1993, when he and Led Zeppelin guitarist Jimmy Page released an album together.